MooersLab/writing-progress-2024-25/README.md

 1. Create the new project sheet by duplicating an old one and edit to customize.
 2. Insert a new project column in the  `min_day` and `word_day` sheets and edit column name to refer to the new project name.
+3. Add the formula summation formula in row 733 of the new column else the Python scripts below will not work.
-3. [Optional.
+4. [Optional.
 Read to the end.]
 Edit formula in Daily Total column (column E) `min_day` and `word_day` to include the new column in the range of columns so that the progress on this projects gets counted.
 Note that this formula will be automated updated if you insert the new column at an interior site amoungst the project columns.

 ## Observations